SAFE Working Conference and General Assembly 2018

 SSOFT is an innovative online eLearning advocacy tool being developed by Stroke Alliance for Europe (SAFE), in partnership with the European Stroke Organisation (ESO).

 This online learning platform provides knowledge and training on how the creation of effective advocacy activities and campaigns to deliver positive change at a local and national level on stroke prevention, treatment and care.
-The eLearning platform will include six modules that provide information on:
+The eLearning platform includes six modules that provide information on:

 Module 1: Stroke Support Organisations (SSOs)